nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/aws_instance_setup.md

 ![](images/Launch.png)

-* On the left navbar, check the Free tier only option, then select an Ubuntu machine
+* On the left navbar, check the Free tier only option, then select this Ubuntu machine: Ubuntu Pro 20.04 LTS (provided through 2030).

 ![](images/Ubuntu.png)